cademcniven/Kanji-Hover/README.md

 # How To Use

-Download \_kanjiHover.js and add the following line to your note:
+Download \_kanjiHover.js and add it to your collection.media folder.
+Add the following line to your note:

 `<script src ="_kanjiHover.js"></script>`